autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-meta-repository/creating-autoware-meta-repository.md

 Then, you can create forks of different Autoware repositories that you might need to customize.
 Some of the packages you might need to customize include the "vehicle_description", the "sensor_kit_description", `individual_params` and the "vehicle-interface" packages.
 Said packages contain information and parameters about your vehicle dimensions and sensor configuration.

-Note that [Autoware](https://github.com/autowarefoundation/autoware) contains sample packages that you may use as templates (sample_vehicle_description, sample_sensort_kit, and individual_parameters packages, for example).
-But you may also need to create a package from scratch to define as autoware-vehicle interface.
-For more information, please take a look on the following guides:
+Note that [Autoware](https://github.com/autowarefoundation/autoware) contains sample packages that you may use as templates (e.g., sample_vehicle_description, sample_sensor_kit, and individual_parameters packages).
+However, you may also need to create a package from scratch to define an Autoware vehicle interface.
+For more information, please take a look at the following guides:

 - [creating-vehicle-and-sensor-description packages](https://autowarefoundation.github.io/autoware-documentation/main/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/creating-vehicle-and-sensor-description)
 - [creating-vehicle-interface-package](https://autowarefoundation.github.io/autoware-documentation/main/how-to-guides/integrating-autoware/creating-vehicle-interface-package/creating-a-vehicle-interface-for-an-ackermann-kinematic-model/)